- Nothing was cut, although there are alternate single edits.

 In a 1982 interview, David Gilmour recalled the recording and production of the song, as well as how it evolved:

-The single version runs about 3:11.
-The album version clocks in at about 3:59.
-There was never an extended version of the track released, which is surprising given the trend of disco-era hit songs to also be released as an extended, disco single on 12″ vinyl.
-Since its release, radio has usually programmed the track preceded by “Happiest Days Of Our Lives”, giving the combined tracks a running time of about 5:50.
+The single version runs about 3m 11s.
+The album version clocks in at about 3m 59s.
+There was never an extended version or “Disco Mix” of the track released, which is surprising given the trend of disco-era hit songs to also be released as an extended, disco single on 12″ vinyl.
+Since its release, radio has usually programmed the track preceded by “Happiest Days Of Our Lives”, giving the combined tracks a running time of about 5m 50s.

 “Another Brick In The Wall (Part 2)/One Of My Turns” 7″ single (1979).
 (3:11) The single version has a short 9-second, 4-bar rhythm guitar and drum intro before the initial lyric, adding a few seconds to the beginning of the song.
 This intro appears in none of the demo versions.
 I don’t think this section was cut from the track, but added later.
-Because of how the album version segues from “Happiest Days Of Our Lives” before it, I think the intro was added more to give radio DJs 0:09 to hit the post.
-The single fades out early during the guitar solo.
+Because of how the album version segues from “Happiest Days Of Our Lives” before it, I think the intro was added more to give radio DJs 9 seconds to hit the post.
+The single lacks the few milliseconds of Roger Waters’ scream that bleed over into the first note from the previous track on the album.
+It fades out early during the guitar solo.

 In the U.S., this single is pressed on crappy Columbia Records 7″ single styrene where the grooves seem to wear out before the stylus drops.
 Expect a lot of noise from the record itself.